 The OSI and TCP/IP reference models have much in common.
 Both are based on the concept of a stack of independent protocols.
 Also, the functionality of the layers is roughly similar.
 For example, in both models the layers up through and including the transport layer are there to provide an end-to-end, network-independent transport service to processes wishing to communicate.
-These layers form the transport provider.
-Again in both models, the layers above transport are application-oriented users of the transport service.
-Despite these fundamental similarities, the two models also have many differences Three concepts are central to the OSI model:
+Three concepts are central to the OSI model: